riconaranjo/COMP-2402/Final Review.md

 1. Explain the role of the dummy node.
 In particular, what are dummy.next and dummy.prev?

+    The dummy node stores the pointers to the front and back nodes
+    - dummy.next is the head
+    - dummy.prev is the tail

 2. One of the following two functions correctly adds a node u before the node p in the DLList, the other one is incorrect.
 Which one is correct?

     ``` java
+    // correct implementation
     protected Node add(Node u, Node p){
         u.next = p;
         u.prev = p.prev;